 That was the public service part of my career, but my nonprofit work ran parallel and went beyond it.
 In 2009, I was invited to become a board member at a grassroots nonprofit that focused on adult literacy.
 In 2012, I became vice president, and in 2013, I became president of the board of directors.
-I served for seven more years.
+I served for six more years.

 I recruited a new board comprised of young professionals who understood adult literacy, and I recruited new part-time staff members who had considerable expertise with adult learners.
 LinkedIn was the latest in social media, and I used it to do all of my recruiting.
 My best people came from that effort!
 Along the way, I picked up a bevy of nonprofit administrative skills, including fundraising, marketing, outreach, and volunteer management.

 When I paused to tally the impact, I realized I had raised half a million dollars to support a larger cause that I will always believe in.
 My board service fueled my passion to do public service work, and that fueled my passion back into to my board service.
 Things that I couldn’t accomplish in one aspect were possible in the other, which supplied me with hope for overall progress.